 The UV range can be further divided into several sub-categories.
-The closest to the visible region - and undoubtedly the most well-known - are UVA (315-400 nm) and UVB (280-315 nm), which are able to penetrate the Earth's ozone layer and reach its surface.
-UVC (100-280 nm) is almost completely absorbed by the Earth's atmosphere and only a very tiny amount is able to reach the Earth's surface.
+The closest to the visible region - and undoubtedly the most well-known - are UVA (315-400 nm) and UVB (280-315 nm).
+These are able to penetrate the Earth's ozone layer and reach its surface.
+UVC (100-280 nm) is almost completely absorbed by the Earth's atmosphere and only a very small amount is able to reach the Earth's surface.
 UV radiation with wavelengths of 10-200 nm is only able to propagate inside a vacuum and is hence known as vacuum UV or VUV.

 Spectroscopy can also be performed at wavelengths outside this range; for example, in the x-ray or microwave regions.

 In atoms, electrons exist in electronic orbitals within electron shells.
-According to the Aufbau principle, the electrons must start from the orbital of the lowest energy and then fill them in order of increasing energy.
-The number of electrons in each atom depends on the atomic number of the element involved, i.e. the further down in the periodic table an element is, the more electrons it has.
+According to the Aufbau principle, the electrons must start from the orbital of the lowest energy and then fill the electron shells in order of increasing energy.
+The number of electrons in each atom will depend on the atomic number of the element involved, i.e. the further down in the periodic table an element is, the more electrons it has.
 For example, a carbon atom, which has an atomic number of 6, has 6 electrons.

 The lowest energy state of an atom or molecule is one in which all occupied shells are full; every orbital in every occupied shell has two electrons and all higher energy shells are empty.
 In order to achieve the lowest energy state, therefore, atoms with partially-occupied shells will form bonds with other atoms to form compounds with fully-occupied shells.

-All atoms and compounds have their own electronic structure, which arises from the allowed energy levels of electrons within the material.
+All atoms and compounds have their own electronic structure, arising from the allowed energy levels of electrons within the material.
 It is this electronic structure that is studied using optical spectroscopy.

 When a material absorbs a photon, an electron is promoted from a lower to a higher energy level, e.g. from its ground state, E0, to its first excited state, E1.
 Conversely, when an electron relaxes from a higher to a lower energy level, a photon is emitted.
 In both cases, the wavelength of the photon, Eph, will be related to the energy gap between the two energy levels according to E=hc/λ (see electromagnetic radiation).
-These are known as electronic transitions and the energy gap between the two levels generally corresponds to a photon in the UV or visible region of the electromagnetic spectrum.
-These processes are illustrated in the figure below.
+These are known as electronic transitions, and the energy gap between the two levels generally corresponds to a photon in the UV or visible region of the electromagnetic spectrum.

 IR Spectroscopy and NIR Spectroscopy